projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 .. _rdt_detection_capabilities:

-RDT detection and resource capabilities
+RDT Detection and Resource Capabilities
 ***************************************
 From the ACRN HV debug shell, use ``cpuid`` to detect and identify the resource capabilities.
 Use the platform's serial port for the HV shell.